 Discover underrepresented business resources at local, state, and national levels, including mentorship, one-on-one business counseling, financing, advocacy, and educational services below.

-Click here for OED resources, including PR Frederick and ROOT Business Pitch Services.
+Click here for FCOED resources, including PR Frederick and ROOT Business Pitch Services.

-For assistance navigating these resources, connect with Jodie Bollinger, Director of Business Retention and Expansion, at 301-600-1668 or email@example.com.
+For assistance navigating these resources, connect with Shana Knight, Senior Business Development Manager – Diversity & Inclusion, at (240) 285-4781 or SKnight@FrederickCountyMD.gov.

-Asian American Center - Provides vital services to assist lower-income, minority, or immigrant groups access health insurance enrollment, interpreter/translation services, ESL and Citizenship classes, mentoring, housing, education, employment, and business development services.
+Asian American Center of Frederick - Provides vital services to assist lower-income, minority, or immigrant groups access health insurance enrollment, interpreter/translation services, ESL and Citizenship classes, mentoring, housing, education, employment, and business development services.

 The Arc of Frederick County - Helps people with developmental disabilities to live enviable lives by providing services, advocacy, and creating supportive communities.

-Community Living: Supports adults with intellectual and developmental disabilities to participate in the Frederick community as fully as their abilities allow, and live as independently as they can.
+Community Living Inc.: Supports adults with intellectual and developmental disabilities to participate in the Frederick community as fully as their abilities allow, and live as independently as they can.

 Indian Association of Frederick, Inc. - promotes and develops cultural ties among people of Indian origin and creates awareness of the Indian ethnic culture in Frederick County.